Alfresco/alfresco-ng2-components/docs/core/services/upload.service.md

 ```

 In this way all the files present in the .git folder won't be uploaded.
-Please note that the filtering options available for the folders is the same as the one for the files.
+> Please note that the filtering options available for the folders is the same as the one for the files.

+### Toggling Versioning Support

+It is also possible to provide the `versioningEnabled` value as part of the `FileUploadOptions` when using upload service from the code.

+> Note: When creating a new node using multipart/form-data by default versioning is enabled and set to MAJOR Version.
+> Since Alfresco 6.2.3 versioningEnabled flag was introduced offering better control over the new node Versioning.